thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity view type

-This alias allows you to filter devices by the specified entity view type (and optionally by names starting with the entered query).
+This alias allows you to filter devices by the specified entity view type(s) (and optionally by names starting with the entered query).

-Adding an alias: in the “Add alias” dialog, enter the alias name, and select the “Entity view type” filter type.
-Then specify the entity view type(s) and enter an expression that will filter the names of the displayed entity view.
+Adding an alias: in the “Add alias” dialog, enter the alias name, and select the "Entity view type" filter type.
+Then specify the entity view type(s) and enter an expression that will filter the names of the displayed entity views.

 {% include images-gallery.html imageCollection="entity-view-type-1" %}

-This alias filters entity Views of type ‘Compressors Entity View Type’ and with name starting with ‘Compressor’.
+This alias filters entity Views of type ‘Compressors Entity View Type’ and with name starting with "Compressor".

-An entity views called 'Compressor BC-10 Entity View' and 'Compressor QA-32 Entity View' was created with a type 'Compressors Entity View Type' which provides access to 'Power' timeseries from Compressor BC-10 and Compressor QA-32.
+Let's see an example.
+Entity views called "Compressor BC-10 Entity View" and "Compressor QA-32 Entity View" was created with a type "Compressors Entity View Type" which provides access to 'Power' timeseries from Compressor BC-10 and Compressor QA-32.

 Let’s use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity view type" alias in the "Entity alias" field.
 Click "Add" and apply changes.
 The Entities table widget that displays entity views with the entity view type "Compressors Entity View Type" and whose name begins with "Compressor" has been added.